SarthakKeshari/CPP-Questions-and-Solutions/.github/ISSUE_TEMPLATE/add-a-question.md

 ---
 name: Add a question
-about: If you want a question to be solved by other contributors
+about: Purpose your own question
 title: "[Question Title]"
 labels: ''
 assignees: ''